 Faced with technical challenges beyond my expertise, I sought advice from another communications professional.

-Luckily, the first University of Edinburgh’s Communications and Marketing Conference, which I attended last year, focused on sustainability, and one of the speakers talked about their own surprise discovering their website’s low carbon rating and what they did about it.
+Luckily, the second University of Edinburgh’s Communications and Marketing Conference, which I attended last year, focused on sustainability, and one of the speakers talked about their own surprise discovering their website’s low carbon rating and what they did about it.

 I reached out to the speaker and she was incredibly helpful, meeting me and offering excellent advice.